SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_trial/5_setup_trial_cicd.md

     ![](images/2_trial_cicd_06_assign_roles_2.png)

-8. Refresh the cache of your Browser completely (easiest way is to close the browser and open again).
+8. Log off and log in again, or lose the browser and reopen it.

 9. Go back to "Services" --> Instances and Subscriptions" and click "SAP Continuous Integration and Delivery" again.